mrojasb2000/hands-on-full-stack-development-with-go/README.md

 This command will compile your Go program and then place the resulting binary in the bin folder of youe workspace.

+Alternatively, you can run the following command:
+ $ cd $GoPath/example
+ $ go build

+ This command will compile and then deploy the resulting binary in the current folder.

 Chapter 3, h3.
 Go Concurrency